hewison-chris/agora-cl-docs/website/docs/faq.md

 #### How often should I perform database backups?

-The Agora-cl beacon node and validator allow performing database backups in case your machine gets corrupted and you need to restore it from some checkpoint.
+The Agora-cl Agora node and validator allow performing database backups in case your machine gets corrupted and you need to restore it from some checkpoint.
 You can read our instructions on performing backups [here](/docs/agora-cl-usage/database-backups).
 Briefly, the frequency at which you should perform backups really depends on your personal preference.
 If you want to perform backups once a day or once every week, there is no harm nor bigger difference in doing so.
 Losing your beacon chain database is not a big deal aside from the fact that you will need to sync again from genesis.
 Losing your validator db can be problematic but if you wait several epochs before starting your validator, ensure your computer's clock is synced, the risk of slashing is low.

 #### Seeing a warning regarding binary signature not being trusted when downloading Agora-cl, should I be worried?